darktjm/gamesup/README.md

 devices on one virtual controller and rumble support for generic evdev devices.
 The latter is easy enough to patch in: see `xboxdrv_evff.patch`.
-It also doesn't do anything to remove existing device nodes, so that has to be done manually in a wrapper (which I have yet to write).
+It also doesn't do anything to remove existing device nodes, so that has to be done manually in a wrapper.
 I have included my ds4 configuration (`xboxdrv-ds4.conf`); used as follows:

     sudo xboxdrv -s --evdev /dev/input/event13 -c /etc/xboxdrv-ds4.conf &

+I have also written a small wrapper script, `mkxpad`, which isn't nearly as generic as I'd like.
+I originally made it as a wrapper that started a passed-in command and restored things when done, but I decided to instead run the entire script as root and call it once to set up and once to restore.
+To set up, pass additional `xboxdrv` arguments (e.g. `--trigger-as-button`) to `mkxpad`.
+To restore, pass only `-r`.
+The device nodes are physically removed, and restored manually.
+I'd prefer to use `udevadm trigger` to restore the device nodes, but I've never gotten that to work.
+Instead, I use `udevadm test` to try and fake it.
+I originally just changed ownership to prevent reading, but AER, the game I originally started this remapping mess for, crashes silently if it can't read an event device.

 Lately my ds4's started to flake out, though.
 It won't connect just by pressing the button; I have to set it to pairing mode and use a